annie-kayal/Stop-Think-Go/README.md

   - Moving obstacles across the grid was accomplished through the `setInterval` method, which I chose to condense into the variable `obstacleInterval`.

   - The interval first began with a `for loop` as we have seen previously.
-The loop iterates through the `startingPosition` array, which as shown previously are the starting positions of the obstacles when first rendered on the page.
+The loop iterates through the `startingPosition` array, which as shown previously, are the starting positions of the obstacles when the page first renders.

-  - To make the obstacles ‘move’, a conditional statement is made to determine if any of the cells contains specific class names to remove the class from the cell, increase the number of the starting position and reinstate the class at the next number.
+  - To make the obstacles ‘move’, a conditional statement is made.
+If any of the cells contain a specific class name, the class is to be removed from the cell, the `startingPosition` cell is increased and  the same class will be assigned to this 'new' number.

   - This conditional statement would be specific for every obstacle I decided to have.
-As shown below every  statement begins with if a cell contains an obstacle, remove it and then re-add it in.
+As shown below, every statement begins with if a cell contains an obstacle, remove it and then re-add.

 ```js
 	         if (cells[startingPosition[i]].classList.contains('car')) {